Episode of admitted patient care—admission urgency status, code N

 Such a patient would be:

-If an admission meets the definition of emergency, it is categorised as emergency, regardless of whether the admission occurred within 24 hours of such a categorisation being made, or after 24 hours or more.
+If an admission meets the definition of emergency above, it is categorised as emergency, regardless of whether the admission occurred within 24 hours of such a categorisation being made, or after 24 hours or more.

-If an admission meets the definition of elective, it is categorised as elective, regardless of whether the admission actually occurred after 24 hours or more, or it occurred within 24 hours.
+If an admission meets the definition of elective above, it is categorised as elective, regardless of whether the admission actually occurred after 24 hours or more, or it occurred within 24 hours.
 The distinguishing characteristic is that the admission could be delayed by at least 24 hours.

 A patient who expects to have an elective admission will often have that admission scheduled in advance.
 Whether or not the admission has been scheduled does not affect the categorisation of the admission as emergency or elective, which depends only on whether it meets the definitions above.
 That is, patients both with and without a scheduled admission can be admitted on either an emergency or elective basis.

 Admissions from elective surgery waiting lists:

 Patients on waiting lists for elective surgery are assigned a Clinical urgency status which indicates the clinical assessment of the urgency with which a patient requires elective hospital care.
 On admission, they will also be assigned an urgency of admission category, which may or may not be elective:

 Admissions for which an urgency status is usually not assigned are: